-Starting in the year 2014, Obamacare requires each state to establish its own online health insurance marketplace where people can buy health care insurance coverage.
+Starting in the year 2014, the Affordable Care Act (ACA) requires each state to establish its own online health insurance marketplace where people can buy healthcare insurance coverage.
 This health insurance marketplace is also known as a health insurance exchange.
 The health insurance marketplace is simply a new place to shop for health insurance, although you still can buy health insurance privately.
-However, those that qualify for Obamacare financial assistance must purchase insurance through health insurance exchanges in order to receive financial benefits under the program.
+However, those that qualify for ACA financial assistance must purchase insurance through health insurance exchanges to receive financial benefits under the program.

 It is expected that health insurance exchanges will improve the health care system through an increased number of available health plans, standardization that will allow easy plan comparison, and improved consumer protection.
 By 2019 about 25 million people are expected to use the health insurance marketplace to get health insurance.
 This number consists of 16 million uninsured people and 9 million people from the private and employer-based insurance markets.